 Dundonald real estate guide & listings for sale

-Single detached homes are the most common housing type, representing roughly two thirds of dwellings in Dundonald, but small apartment buildings are also present in the housing stock.
-Around half of properties in this area were constructed between 1980 and 1990, while most of the remaining buildings were built in the 1960s and the 1990s.
-This area is primarily composed of four or more bedroom and three bedroom homes.
-Homeowners occupy roughly 80% of the properties in Dundonald whereas the rest are rented.
+Single detached homes are the most common housing type, representing roughly two thirds of buildings in Dundonald, while the rest are mainly small apartment buildings.
+Roughly half of properties in this part of Saskatoon were constructed between 1980 and 1990, while most of the remaining buildings were built in the 1960s and the 1990s.
+This neighbourhood offers mainly four or more bedroom and three bedroom homes.
+Homeowners occupy about 80% of the units in Dundonald and 20% are rented.